Variables in Ditto allow teams to integrate dynamic values into their text.

 👉Quick note: Variables are only available for linkable groups of text in Ditto, not draft groups of text.
 For more information on the difference between linkable and draft groups (as well as how to use each), head to our guide to drafting text in Ditto.

 All variables are referenced by their name.
 Names are unique within a workspace and composed of characters in the set [A-Za-z0-9_]+.

-We currently support 3 different types of variables: strings, numbers, and links.
+We currently support 5 different types of variables: strings, numbers, links, lists, and maps.
 Depending on the type, the variable will contain different properties:

 🔤 String — for dynamic text content (ex: a user's name, company name, selected value)

 🔢 Number — for dynamic numbers (ex: counts, prices)

 🔗 Link — for hyperlinks in the text